 On its face, using a credit card lets you send coins to your broker or merchant.
 If you have a small balance on your card, you can buy just a small amount at a time, sending small amounts to different accounts.
 There’s no minimum amount of bitcoins you can buy, which makes it much more convenient to use.

-The problem, of course, is that a credit card is often linked to other cards, so the risk of your broker or merchant freezing your account is high.
+The problem, of course, is that a credit card is often tied up with other cards, so there’s a high risk that your broker or merchant will freeze your account.
 After all, if your broker doesn’t immediately begin taking incoming credit card payments, you could lose your money.
 Also, unless you have a special coupon or code that gives you a slight advantage, getting your card declined is one of the worst situations.